-Here are a few ways to secure your photos and videos on your iPhone
+How to hide photos on iPhone in secure folders

 - Tap the Share button.

-How to hide photos in the Notes app
+How to hide photos on iPhone in the Notes app

-If you are looking for a built-in solution on iOS to keep your photos and videos secured away from others, then you should try the Notes app.
-With Notes, you can add photos and videos to your notes, as well as document scans and sketches.
+If you are looking for a built-in solution on iOS to keep your photos and videos secured away from others, then you could try the Notes app.
+With Notes, you can add photos and videos to individual notes, as well as document scans and sketches.
 Individual notes can also be locked with a password, and you can also use Touch ID or Face ID to unlock a secured note.

-Unfortunately, you can't make a secure, password-protected folder in Notes yet, but at least the option to lock individual notes is there.

-- How to add photos, videos, scans, and sketches to Notes on iPhone and iPad
+Unfortunately, you can't make a secure, password-protected folder in Notes yet, but the option to lock individual notes is there.
+Just do that once you add the photos, videos, scans, and sketches to Notes that you don't want others to see.

-- How to lock Notes with password, Face ID, or Touch ID on iPhone and iPad

-Use secure notes in your password manager
+How to hide photos on iPhone in your password manager

 A password manager is an app that revolves around security.
-While the main use case for a password manager is for storing your millions of passwords for everything, plenty of them also store other important things, like bank account info, drivers licenses, credit card info, and more, including secure notes.
+While the main use case for a password manager is for storing your millions of passwords for everything, plenty of them also store other important things, like bank account info, driver's licenses, credit card info, and more, including secure notes.

-Your mileage may vary depending on what password manager you decide to use, since each one may offer different amounts of storage space on servers.
-But secure notes usually let you attach files, including photo and video, and it will be locked behind your master password.
-So unless someone else knows your master password (and that's a bad thing), then your photos and video in that secure note should be safe and sound.
+Your mileage may vary depending on what password manager you decide to use since each may offer different storage space on servers.
+But secure notes usually let you attach files, including photos and video, and it gets locked behind your master password.
+So unless someone else knows your master password (and that's a horrible thing), your photos and video in that secure note should be safe and sound.

-Some of the more popular password managers are 1Password and LastPass, but there are some other options to look at as well.
+Some of the more popular password managers are 1Password and LastPass, but we've rounded up all of the best password manager apps for iPhone as well.
+These are apps that will help you generate strong and secure, randomized passwords, keep all of your passwords intact and fill them out when needed, and you can store other sensitive information and media with secure notes.

+1Password securely keeps track of all of your passwords, logins, credit cards, and even important notes.

-Use a file locker app
+How to hide photos on iPhone in a file locker app

-In addition to password managers, there are other apps out there that are designed solely for securing files, including photo and video.
-These are file locker apps, and you can store plenty of things in them, like documents and other files, and keep everything secure with a strong password.
-There are plenty of free options available, such as Folder Lock, Private Photo Vault, and Secret Photo Vault, so feel free to give them a try to see if you like them before committing with an in-app purchase.
+In addition to password managers, there are other apps out there that are designed solely for securing files, including photos and video.
+These are file locker apps, and you can store plenty of things in them, such as documents and other files, and keep everything secure with a strong password.
+There are plenty of free options available, such as Folder Lock, Private Photo Vault, and Secret Photo Vault, that you can find on the App Store.
+Feel free to give them a try to see if you like them before committing to an in-app purchase.

-Use a cloud storage service for auto uploads of photos and video

-Cloud storage services are popular and let you access your files from pretty much any device, as long as it has a data connection.
+Cloud storage services are very popular and let you access your files from pretty much any device, as long as it has a data connection.
 A lot of them also have the option to automatically upload and backup your photos and videos from your smartphone when you launch the app.
-This is a great way to just automatically have an online backup of all of your photos and videos without really thinking about it.
+This is a great way to just automatically have an online backup of all of your photos and videos without thinking about it.

-How to set photos and videos to automatically upload to a backup

 Delete photos from your iPhone once secured

-Once you have secured your photos and video using one of the methods above, you may want to think about deleting them off of your iPhone's local storage.
+Once you have secured your photos and video using one of the methods above, you may want to think about deleting them off of your iPhone's local storage (unless you're just using the Hidden folder in the Photos app.)
 That way, if something happens, that secured media won't be available for others to access.

-How to delete and recover photos and video on your iPhone and iPad
+If you change your mind, there are ways to recover photos and video on your iPhone even after they're deleted.

-Stay safe and secure
+Stay safe and secure by hiding photos on iPhone

-Things are definitely a bit wild these days, so make sure that you record everything that happens if you see it.
-But also remember to keep that footage safe, secure, and backed up!
-And finally, remember to stay safe.
+There is a lot of stuff that happens every day in the world lately, which is why it's so important to document things and make sure that others can't get to your photos and video if need be.
+These are the best ways to do so that we've found, and these methods will work on your favorite iPhone and iPad.